-If you or your company is being audited by the Internal Revenue Service, this is when proper IRS tax audit representation can help.
+If you or your company are being audited by the Internal Revenue Service, this is when proper IRS tax audit representation can help.
 Unfortunately, too many people believe that such representation is either unnecessary or having their CPA is good enough.
 And while having a trained tax preparer, an accountant, or even a CPA is beneficial, that all changes when the IRS decides to conduct an audit.
 There is an inherited conflict of interest between you the taxpayer and your CPA, the auditor – IRS Agent, can ask questions like who took this particular position on the tax return, will the CPA protect themselves or put you in a disadvantaged, awkward position.
 Hiring a representation firm is the way to go about IRS audit representation help.

 Get a free evaluation today 1-877-78-TAXES [1-877-788-2937].